 The Undergraduate Research program offers grants-in-aid to support undergraduate research projects.
 Awards generally are made in amounts up to $500.
+Note that students are only eligible to apply for one grant-in-aid per academic year.

 Research grants may support undergraduate research in any field.
 They are intended to enable students, individually or in groups, to perform research they otherwise would not have means to do.
 Grants may be used to purchase laboratory supplies, media supplies, microfilm, software or field materials; fund copying or printing expenses; support telephone, fax or other communication costs; fund travel to a regional library, museum or off-campus field site; or make possible other legitimate research expenses.

 The funds must be expended directly in support of the proposed investigation.
-The funds should not be used for materials more rightly funded by another source, such as departmental equipment, salary, standard laboratory supplies or travel to meetings.
+The funds should not be used for materials more rightly funded by another source, such as departmental equipment, salary, standard laboratory supplies, or travel to meetings.
 As a general rule, funding for class-based projects should be made to the appropriate department chair and/or dean rather than to the undergraduate research program.

 All equipment and software purchased with research grant funds becomes property of Elon University.